+• Follow the guidelines from the Clemson University Safety Tips video at youtube.com/watch?v=m7VhwKtdQUY to develop good safety habits.

+Safety When Walking
-- The university actively promotes campus security by providing services to prevent criminal activities, enhance personal safety and protect property.
-A listing of crime prevention programs offered by the Clemson University Police Department is available in the "Safety Awareness" section of this report. - Campus Safety - Watch the Clemson University Safety Tips video at https://www.youtube.com/watch?v=m7VhwKtdQUY and follow the guidelines to develop good safety habits. - Safety When Walking - Avoid walking alone at night.
-Call Parking and Transportation at 864-656-2270 to arrange for a ride from an escort van between 7:30 a.m. and 4:30 p.m., Monday-Friday. - Stay in well-lit, populated areas.

-- If you are confronted by an attacker, scream loudly and try to run to a safe area. - If you feel threatened use the blue light emergency phones located around campus or call 911 from a cellphone.
+- Avoid walking alone at night.
+Call Parking and Transportation at 864-656-2270 to arrange for a ride from an escort van between 7:30 a.m. and 4:30 p.m., Monday-Friday. - Stay in well-lit, populated areas. - If you are confronted by an attacker, scream loudly and try to run to a safe area. - If you feel threatened use the blue light emergency phones located around campus or call 911 from a cellphone.

-• Protecting You and Your Vehicle
+Protecting You and Your Vehicle

-- Have your keys ready before you reach your car, so you can open the door quickly. - Look in, around and under your car before you get in. - Do not assist occupants of disabled vehicles.
+- Have your keys ready before you reach your car, so you can open the door quickly. - · Look in, around and under your car before you get in. - Do not assist occupants of disabled vehicles.
 Continue driving and call 911 to report the disabled vehicle. - If your car breaks down, raise the hood, lock yourself in the car and call 911 or private vehicle assistance, if possible.
-If someone stops to help, stay in your locked car and open your window a crack to talk. - Always lock your car. - If you can't take all of your valuables from your car, lock them out of sight in the trunk or glove compartment. - Never leave your windows cracked or your convertible top down.
+If someone stops to help, stay in your locked car and open your window a crack to talk. - · Always lock your car. - o If you can't take all of your valuables from your car, lock them out of sight in the trunk or glove compartment. - Never leave your windows cracked or your convertible top down.

-· In Your Office or Residence Hall
+· In Your Office or residence hall

-- Lock up your valuables even if you are just going to be gone a few minutes. - When entering a secure area, don't let anyone "tailgate" in behind you.
+- · Lock up your valuables even if you are just going to be gone a few minutes. - When entering a secure area, don't let anyone "tailgate" in behind you.
 Make them show their ID if you don't know them. - Keep all of your personal information secure (home address, Social Security number, access PINs, etc.). - Don't leave your desk or office keys, personal identification or building-access cards in unsecured areas. - Call police to report suspicious people or activities.

-Protecting Your Valuables
+· Protecting Your Valuables

-- · Don't leave your cellphone, laptop, purse or wallet unattended when you're at the library or in another public area. - Register your valuables with the Clemson University Police Department to help you get them back if they are lost or stolen.
+- o Don't leave your cellphone, laptop, purse or wallet unattended when you're at the library or in another public area. - Register your valuables with the Clemson University Police Department to help you get them back if they are lost or stolen.

-Safe Way To Travel Campus At Night - Tiger Transit is now a part of the my.clemson app.
+Safe Way To Travel Campus At Night - Tiger Transit is now a part of the my.Clemson app.
 This means everyone with an Internet-enabled device can easily access the ride request screen and get a ride with Tiger Transit.
-In my.clemson we are part of the "Links" section.
+In my.Clemson we are part of the "Links" section.
 Learn more about Mobile Clemson at clemson.edu/mobile.
 For the safety and convenience of all Clemson University students, faculty and staff, Tiger Transit Nighttime offers service to and from any location on Clemson's campus.
 Tiger Transit does not operate when Clemson University is not in session and may be unable to provide service during peak traffic times surrounding home football games.